gregpalmr/alluxio-ray-fsspec-example/README.md

      docker volume prune

+b.
 Launch the containers defined in the docker-compose.yml file using the command:

      docker-compose up -d